middlebury/college-handbook/content/ii-ug-college-policies/employee/benefits/survivor-benefits.md

 ---
-slug: "/pages/ii-ug-college-policies/employee/benefits/survivor-benefits"
+slug: /pages/ii-ug-college-policies/employee/benefits/survivor-benefits
-date: "2021-05-01"
+date: 2021-05-01
-title: "3.9 Survivor Benefits"
+title: 3.9 Survivor Benefits
 ---
 Eligible dependents of employees enrolled in the College's Medical, Dental, and EFAP plans have survivors' benefits.
 If an employee dies while in an active employment status, his or her survivors will receive the following benefits:

 **Medical Insurance, Dental Insurance**: Dependents will be eligible for a subsidized COBRA benefit.
 For 60 days following the date of death all premiums will be paid by the College.
 Following the initial 60 days, accumulated staff sick leave reserve may be converted to paid COBRA days (see [sick leave conversion](/pages/ii-ug-college-policies/employee/benefits/sick-leave-conversion) section of handbook for details).
 Following any sick leave reserve conversion the COBRA benefits may be continued as described in the “medical” section of the Middlebury College Health & Welfare Benefits [Summary Plan Description](https://www.middlebury.edu/media/view/470998/original/active_spd.pdf).